fsharp/fsharp.org/community/projects/index.md

 *  [The Python Type Provider for F# (experimental)](http://fsprojects.github.io/FSharp.Interop.PythonProvider/) - Python type provider for F#.

 *  [Vulpes](https://github.com/SpiegelSoft/Vulpes) - A machine learning app using a deep belief network and connecting to the NVIDIA GPU unit using [Alea.cuBase] (http://blog.quantalea.net/).

+*  [RFun](http://rfun.apphb.com/) - RFun is a search engine for looking up the arguments of R functions when using [RProvider](https://github.com/BlueMountainCapital/FSharpRProvider).

 <br />